andrewhstead/stream-three-project/README.md

 ### Teams App

 The teams app creates both the information about the teams in the league and also the details of the league's overall structure.
-Two models exist, the first of which defines the 'Conferences' within the league.
+Three models exist, the first of which defines the league itself, its name and logo.
+This is utilised through a context processor which makes the league details available in any template on the site.
+The second model defines 'Conferences' within the league.
 This splits the teams into two sections (North and South) and is required both for listing the teams in some templates and also for generating the standings in the correct way.
 Each team is allocated to one conference by use of a foreign key.

 The main teams model gives each team a geographic name (i.e. the city in which they are based) and a nickname - put together, these two fields create the team's full name.
 Each team also has an abbreviated name for use in templates